 - Dynamic lighting adaptation

-Figure 1: An illustration of how digital makeup layers are applied via AR-driven virtual try-on technology.
+Figure 1: Diagram of how digital makeup layers of the AR-driven virtual try-on are implemented on the face.

 From Novelty Feature to Core Commerce Driver

-As VTO evolved, its influence on buying habits became quantifiable:
+As VTO matured, its impact on purchasing behavior became measurable:

 The Rise of Omnichannel Beauty